Ankcorn/error-formatting-reproduction/README.md

 console.error("Hello World", error)
 ```

-Produces these logs, the `error: {}` empty string in the first is confusing.
+Produces these logs when passed to the tail, the `error: {}` empty string in the first is confusing.

 ```json
 [